quark-engine/quark-script/README.md

 * Notes:
   1. Since LangChain currently does not support passing Python instances between tools, we are temporarily using global variables to pass parameters between tools in `quarkScriptAgent.py`.
-  2. This is a POC (Prove of Concept) the paths of the apk file and the rule file are hard-coded in the quarkScriptAgent.py
-  3. A web GUI is under construction, please stay tuned!
+  2. A web GUI is under construction, please stay tuned!